 PCI is already a tough journey to begin with.
 We hear some QSA-C touting that it’s as simple as ABC.
 It’s not.
 And it’s not fair to say that it is because if it’s easy, everyone will be doing it.
 That’s not to say it’s impossible.
 With proper scoping, proper guidance, all companies can get certified with hopefully minimum fuss, stress and cost.
 Having local support and a responsive QSA is key.
 Local support doesn’t have to be a QSA.
 In fact, if possible, it might be even better to have non-QSAs and project specialists handling the local support.
 In our experience, QSAs are a busy lot and are often flying around on audits and working out other projects.
 Having a QSA handle your PCI initiative and remediation might not be the most efficient way as most meetings will be conducted either on a call or webex.
 PCI consultants are more than able to handle the remediation support because they are less caught up with ROC (Report on Compliance) writing and QA processes – which eat a significant amount of time for QSAs.

-We successfully managed the Brunei project to certification and from there on, Control Case decided to work with PKF for Malaysian business.
+We successfully managed the Brunei project to certification and from there on, Control Case wanted to work with PKF for more Malaysian business.
 We started from zero clients to more than 30 plus clients today.
 Our goal is to push 50 by the end of this year.
+While we do work with Control Case, we remain independent as PKF does not have any influence over any report or opinion that Control Case has, and in almost all our projects, we work as project managers and technical advisors for our clients, not for Control Case.
+In that way, we are not part of Control Case, or in any way represent or partner with them and even in some cases, we work with other QSAs to achieve the same results.

 One of the key areas we work with the QSA and customer on is the evidence collection.
 Evidence is a key ingredient to your PCI success.
 We call it audit artefacts – proof that controls are in place.
 It might be a simple sample of change management tickets, or a more complex sample of 12 month logging of your database – in any case, these are the bedrock of your PCI journey.
 Without solid evidences that key controls are in place, passing the QSA’s Quality Assurance is going to be very difficult.